wavefrontHQ/docs/pages/doc/charts.md

 ### General

+General options.

 #### Name

 The name of the chart.
 When a chart name is entered, it displays on the top right hand corner of the chart.
 There is no restriction on what you can enter as a chart name.

 #### Point Tag Display Options

-Choose which <a href="https://community.wavefront.com/docs/DOC-1029" class="jive-link-wiki-small">point tags</a> to display on the chart legend or table.
+Which <a href="https://community.wavefront.com/docs/DOC-1029" class="jive-link-wiki-small">point tags</a> to display on the chart legend or table.

--   **Show All** - Show all point tags
+-   **Show all** - Show all point tags
 -   **Top** - Show top N most frequent point tags
--   **Custom** - Show point tags of entered point tag keys
+-   **Custom** - Show point tags of specific point tag keys

 #### Summarize By